If you have psoriasis, you probably already know that it can mean trouble for your scalp.

 ...if you’re already dealing with sensitive skin, the last thing you want are harsh chemicals in your products that can increase irritation or cause other health issues.

 Ingredients like sodium laureth sulfate, sodium lauryl sulfate, methylparaben, propylparaben, and others are commonly found in commercial soaps, shampoos, and conditioners.
 They’re a cheap way to create a foamy lather, help keep products shelf-stable, and make cosmetics smell nice.
-However, they can also be harsh and over-drying to the skin, and may pose other risks to your health.
+However, they can be harsh on your skin and scalp and have the side effect of causing severe dryness to the skin, and may pose other risks to your health.

 The bottom line is: if you’re already dealing with sensitive skin, the last thing you want are harsh chemicals in your products that can increase irritation or cause other health issues.

 Look for scalp care products that use proven ingredients to help you banish flaking and soothe your scalp.
 Pair it with nourishing and calming ingredients like coconut oil, to improve the appearance of a dry, rough scalp.
-If a scientifically formulated dandruff shampoo isn't helping with your flakes, it's best to talk to a doctor to help find the right treatment.
+If a scientifically formulated anti-dandruff shampoo isn't helping with your flakes, it's best to talk to a doctor or dermatology professional to help find the right treatment.